COMMODORE HULL ABOUT THE 5K

 NEWS & EVENTS

 Looking for information on a prior year's race?
 Visit the Electronic Valley website, home of the Commodore Hull 5K website since 2002.
-We'll be bringing all the information here over time, but will keep a link to this treasure trove of race history until that's finished.

 The Commodore Hull Thanksgiving Day 5K Road Race was started in 2002 by a small committee of volunteers who wanted to create a community event that would recognize one of the greatest naval heroes in US. history, Commodore Isaac Hull, and bring attention to the tremendous changes going on in the downtown areas of the two communities of Shelton and Derby.